kyverno/website/content/en/docs/Writing policies/external-data-sources.md

 * `/apis/{GROUP}/{VERSION}/{RESOURCETYPE}`: get a collection of resources
 * `/apis/{GROUP}/{VERSION}/{RESOURCETYPE}/{NAME}`: get a resource

-For namespaced resources, to get a specific resource by name or to get all resources in a namespace, the namespace name must also be provided as follows:
+For namespaced resources, to get a specific resource by name or to get all resources in a `Namespace`, the `Namespace` name must also be provided as follows:

 * `/apis/{GROUP}/{VERSION}/namespaces/{NAMESPACE}/{RESOURCETYPE}`: get a collection of resources in the namespace
 * `/apis/{GROUP}/{VERSION}/namespaces/{NAMESPACE}/{RESOURCETYPE}/{NAME}`: get a resource in a namespace

 For historic resources, the Kubernetes Core API is available under `/api/v1`.
-For example, to query all namespaces the path `/api/v1/namespaces` is used.
+For example, to query all `Namespace` resources the path `/api/v1/namespaces` is used.

 The Kubernetes API groups are defined in the [API reference documentation](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.19/#-strong-api-groups-strong-) and can also be retrieved via the `kubectl api-resources` command shown below: